scanos/project_test/README.md

 ## Welcome to GitHub Pages

-This is an app for simple project and task management in a LAMP environment
+This is an app for simple project and task management in a LAMP environment.
+It has functions to manage projects and tasks, including incorporating inter-dependencies.

 You can use the [editor on GitHub](https://github.com/scanos/project_test/edit/master/README.md) to maintain and preview the content for your website in Markdown files.